lucabriguglia/OpenCQRS/README.md

 }
 ```

-For all the others based on Entity Framework Core add just the connection string to appsettings.json:
+For all the others based on Entity Framework Core, add just the connection string to appsettings.json:

 ```JSON
 {